Elegy Written in a Country Churchyard by Thomas Gray

 Stanza 1

-The evening bell marks the end of the day, (curfew= time to remain at home, toll = ring a large bell slowly, knell= stroke on the bell indicating death)
+The curfew tolls the knell of parting day, (curfew= time to remain at home, toll = ring a large bell slowly, knell= stroke on the bell indicating death)

 And leaves the world to darkness and to me.